Answers to your most commonly asked Junior ISA questions.

 You pay no capital gains tax on investments in the JISA.
 Any dividend income received is also free from further tax and the income from the child does not count towards the parents income.

 Contributions can be made by cheque, bank transfer or direct debit.
 You can contribute a lump sum or by monthly instalments.
 The minimum payment is £10 although investing this amount each month in an Execution Only JISA is not cost effective due to commission charges.
-If you choose to open an Execution Only ISA you should consider building up a larger cash balance before investing.
+If you choose to open an Execution Only JISA you should consider building up a larger cash balance before investing.

 You can buy Qualifying shares officially listed on any recognised exchange.
 AiM shares, qualifying Investment Trusts, Unit Trusts, Open Ended Investment Companies and UCITS are allowed.
 You can also buy Gilts, Permanent Interest Bearing Shares (PIBS), Bonds, Convertibles and Preference shares.
 Extra charges may apply to some overseas stocks so you should check with us before dealing.

-Options, Futures, Nil-Paid Shares and Warrants and shares in unquoted companies are excluded.
+Shares on the Aquis quoted market, Options, Futures, Nil-Paid Shares and Warrants and shares in unquoted companies are excluded.

 Yes.
 If you select the execution only option, you can trade as often as you wish, simply ring our team of dealers who will be pleased to assist you on 0161 832 6581.